Microsoft President Says 'Hipster Antitrust' Is Coming

-Brad Smith was general counsel of Microsoft when the company was locked in epic regulatory battles with the U.S. and European governments in the 1990s, so he knows a thing or two about antitrust.
+Brad Smith was a top lawyer at Microsoft when the company was locked in epic regulatory battles with the U.S. and European governments in the 1990s, so he knows a thing or two about antitrust.
 Today, he believes that attitudes about corporate monopolies are changing and that this could bring about significant modifications in policy.

 Speaking Monday evening at Fortune‘s annual CEO Initiative in New York City, Smith said he believes U.S. regulators will start to look beyond consumer prices to companies’ overall behavior as a test for anti-competitive behavior.